How to Perform the Heimlich Maneuver on Yourself When Alone

 Can the Heimlich maneuver be performed on yourself when alone?

+Yes.
 You can perform the Heimlich maneuver alone when choking and no one else is around to help.
-However, it is essential to note that performing the maneuver on oneself can be more complicated than performing it on another person, and it may be less effective.
+However, it is essential to note that performing the maneuver on yourself is more complicated than performing it on another person, and it is less effective.
 Therefore, seeking medical attention as soon as possible after performing the Heimlich maneuver is always recommended, even if the object causing the choking has been dislodged.
 If the choking persists and the Heimlich maneuver is not effective, one should immediately call emergency services for assistance.

 How to Perform the Heimlich maneuver on yourself?

-Performing the Heimlich maneuver on yourself when choking can be challenging, but it is possible with the proper technique.
+Performing the Heimlich maneuver on yourself when choking is challenging, but it is possible with the proper technique.
 Here are the steps to follow:

 Step 1: Assess the Situation